Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework: Supplementary details on sensitivity estimation and kappa_lambda constraints

-\textbf{Likelihood scan procedure:} The profile likelihood scan over $\kappa_\lambda$ employs a grid-based approach with 100 evaluation points spanning the range $\kappa_\lambda \in [-5, +15]$.
+\textbf{\textit{\boldmath Likelihood scan configuration.}}--- The profile likelihood scan over $\kappa_\lambda$ employs a grid-based approach with 100 evaluation points spanning the range $\kappa_\lambda \in [-5,\,15]$.
 At each grid point, the likelihood is maximized with respect to all nuisance parameters while keeping $\kappa_\lambda$ fixed.
-The other coupling parameters ($\kappa_t$, $C_V$, $C_{2V}$) are held at their SM values to isolate the self-coupling dependence.
+The other coupling parameters ($\kappa_t$, $C_V$, $C_{2V}$) are held at their SM values.